exlskills/course-javascript-basics/Topics/12. Regular Expressions/README.md

   - Find and extract data from a document
     - Extract image source from HTML, extract exceptions/errors from logs
   - Validate data provided as text:
-    - Passwords, emails, mobile numbers, urls
+    - Passwords, emails, mobile numbers, url

 # Regex Syntax